Oluwasetemi/css-note/slides.md

 ---

 <h3 class="text-center animate-slide-in-down bg-purple p-4 mb-6">Inline elements</h3>

-The <kbd>transform</kbd> property does not work with inline elements in a Flow layout because inline elements are designed to flow with the content and cause minimal disruption.
-To apply transformations, you can change the element's display to <kbd>inline-block</kbd>, or switch to a different layout mode such as Grid or Flexbox.
+The `transform` property does not work with inline elements in a Flow layout because inline elements are designed to flow with the content and cause minimal disruption.
+To apply transformations, you can change the element's display to `inline-block`, or switch to a different layout mode such as Grid or Flexbox.

 ```html {monaco-run}
 <style>